 Be sure to visit the Citadel (built in 1420), the Annonciade Church (1450), and the Santa Mariona Di Talcini Pieve which was built between the 12th and 13th centuries.

 Attractions in Corte including the Arch of Corte, the Musee de la Corse, Restonica Trail, Belvedere Point Panoramique, Bouches de Bonifacio, the Eglise de l’Annonciation, and the Chapel of Sainte Croix.

 There is a wide selection of accommodation available from apartments and hotels to character properties and hideaway retreats.

-If you enjoy rugged scenery and amazing landscapes then consider the West Coast area.
-You will find rock formations which look like they were created by aliens, so weird and wonderful are they!
+If you enjoy rugged scenery and amazing landscapes then consider the West Coast of Corsica.
+You will find rock formations that look like they were created by aliens, so weird and wonderful are they!

 There are several places to camp here, along with resorts and hotels to suit all budgets.

-The East Coast consists of one long sandy coastline which runs from southern Bastia to northern Porto-Veccio.
+The East Coast of Corsica consists of one long sandy coastline which runs from southern Bastia to northern Porto Vecchio.
 You will find mainly small villages dotted along the way as there is no major seaside resort on this side of the island.